Please don't go!

 Marlene Dietrich sings it in German - and in my humble opinion her rendition is far superior to Brel's.
-Dietrich recorded it several times, and it's impossible to choose a favorite (actually, I've heard this song by numerous other singers and none of them impressed me).
+Dietrich recorded it several times and each version is unique (I've heard this song by numerous other singers and none of them impressed me).

 I was initially never a big Dietrich fan.
 I thought her talent was minimal and she was over-rated.
-When I was in my late teens I discovered some of her recordings and my harsh opinion softened immensely.
+When I was in my late teens, however, I discovered some of her recordings and my harsh opinion softened immensely.
 She was a mesmerizing singer and a superb cabaret performer.